RobotWebTools/roslibjs/packages/roslib/README.md

    });
    ```

-   Try running `npm run examples` for some complete examples!
+   Check out the `roslib-examples` package for some complete examples!

 2. Check that you have the websocket server is running on
    port 9090.
 Something like this should do: